raimohanska/Bacon.UI.js/README.md

 ### Bacon.Observable.pending(src)

-Use this on your AJAX response stream, and use the request stream as the "src" parameter.
+Use this on your AJAX request stream, and use the response stream as the "response" parameter.
 You'll get a property that indicates whether an AJAX request is currently pending.

 This is nice for displaying an "AJAX indicator" when a request is pending.

-    var usernamePending = usernameAvailable.pending(usernameChange)
+    var usernamePending = usernameAvailable.awaiting(usernameChange)
     usernamePending.assign($(".ajax-indicator"), "toggle")